fzacchi/megarefresh/README.md

 #### Donate

 MegaRefresh is the result of a lot of trial and error, research and experimentation.
-In particular getting from a working proof of concept to its present release version has proven to require a substantial amount of work.
+In particular getting from a working proof of concept to its present release version for three platforms has proven to require a substantial amount of work.

 I'm delighted to finally be able to contribute something back to the emulation community, but if you wish to show a token of appreciation and support further development please consider donating any amount of your choice at https://www.paypal.me/zacchi

 Thanks :)